-- (2) an individual room of a Congregate Living Facility Community Residential Home where kitchen facilities are accessory or cooking facilities are auxiliary to the required main kitchen; - 4.5.2: 21.3 Residential units located above office or commercial uses or that meet the commercial apartment definition in the Land Development Code may be calculated on the basis of Floor Area Ratio as opposed to units per acre. - 4.5.3: 16.11 Within residential projects, site planning techniques shall be encouraged to ensure develop a variety and variation of lot sizes, block faces, setbacks and housing types. - 4.5.4: Within the Research Corporate Park, residential development can only be considered in projects utilizing the mixed use residential option.
-This option allows for a density of up to 30 dwelling units per acre for projects meeting Traditional Neighborhood Design principles and providing a mix of uses.
+- 4.5.1: 21.3 Residential units located above office or commercial uses or that meet the commercial apartment definition in the Land Development Code may be calculated on the basis of Floor Area Ratio as opposed to units per acre. - 4.5.2: 16.11 Within residential projects, site planning techniques shall be encouraged to ensure develop a variety and variation of lot sizes, block faces, setbacks and housing types. - 4.5.3: Within the Research Corporate Park, residential development can only be considered in projects utilizing the mixed use residential option.

+This option allows for a density of up to 30 dwelling units per acre for projects meeting Traditional Neighborhood Design principles and provided a mix of uses.
 Neighborhood commercial uses that are not vertically integrated shall not exceed 0.30 FAR.
-This option shall only be permitted within the Urban Service Area and must utilize a planned development zoning.
+This option shall only be permitted within the Urban Service Area and must utilized a planned development zoning.

 In order to utilize the mixed use residential option, projects must demonstrate a pattern of compact, livable and walkable neighborhoods and centers, and be supported by locally oriented employment, goods and services.
 Traditional Neighborhood Development for the purposes of this option must be designed to provide for integration of uses, compatible scale, residential diversity and variety, internal relationship of uses and linkages as well as to provide shopping and job opportunities.
-Mixed-use residential projects would include a residential, neighborhood commercial and employment center component (excluding light industrial uses) and shall have no single use (residential, neighborhood commercial, or employment center) which can exceed 35% of the land area of the project.
+Mixed use-residential projects would include a residential, neighborhood commercial and employment center component (excluding light industrial uses) and shall have no single use (residential, neighborhood commercial, or employment center) which can exceed 35% of the land area of the project.
 In order to provide meaningful contribution to the mixed use-residential project each representative land use must occupy at least 15% of the project's land area and at least 15% of the project's land area must be devoted to vertically integrated structures or civic uses or public spaces.